 The various agencies handling your immigration-related applications may decide you are inadmissible any time you ask for permission to enter or stay in the United States.
 These agencies include the U.S. State Department and the Department of Homeland Security, through its sub-agencies Customs and Border Protection (CBP) and U.S. Citizenship and Immigration Services (USCIS, formerly the Immigration and Naturalization Service, or INS).

 These agencies can use your inadmissibility to block you any time you try to cross the border, apply for a green card, or apply for any other type of visa or immigration status.
-If you're at a U.S. border when this occurs, you will be turned around and sent home.
-If you're in the United States, you will, if you have no other visa or status, be sent to immigration court for removal from the United States.
+If you're at a U.S. border when this occurs, you may be turned around and sent home, or be sent to immigration court for removal from the United States.
 If you're in the U.S., you also may be put into removal proceedings.

 Even if you fall into one of the categories of inadmissibility, you may not be absolutely barred from getting a green card or otherwise entering the United States.
-You may be able to get around the problem, for example if your illness can be cured or the doctor diagnosed you wrong, or the U.S. government made a mistake in your case and you aren't really inadmissible.
+You may be able to get around the problem, if, for example, your illness can be cured or the doctor diagnosed you wrong, or the U.S. government made a mistake in your case and you aren't really inadmissible.
 If none of these work, you might be able to apply for a waiver, meaning you ask the U.S. immigration authorities to overlook the problem and admit you anyway.

 There are many technical factors that control whether you can overcome a finding of inadmissibility.
 For more on the grounds of inadmissibility and how to overcome them, see the book U.S. Immigration Made Easy, by Ilona Bray (Nolo).
 Or if you're applying for a green card, get a quick overview of the possibilities in the article When Is a Waiver of Inadmissibility Available to a Green Card Applicant?